kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 end
 ```

-One thing to note is that loops are unrolled at compile-time.
+One thing to note is that loops are *unrolled at compile-time*.
 This means that what the second for-loop above actually does is the following:

 ```bluespec
 i = 0;              // i = 0